routetopa/dockerized-spod/README.md

 127.0.0.1 spod.local
 ```

-You also needt to configure the CKAN environment variables in the `.ckan-env.example` file in `/docker/ckan` directory.
+You also need to configure the CKAN environment variables in the `.ckan-env.example` file in `/docker/ckan` directory.
 You have to change `sysadmin` infos.
 The following table shows the environment variables and their description:
 | Variable | Description |
 | --- | --- |
 | CKAN_SYSADMIN__NAME | The name of the sysadmin user. |